cloudbau/vagrant-openstack-plugin/README.md

 * `username` - The username with which to access OpenStack.
 * `keypair_name` - The name of the keypair to access the machine.
 * `ssh_username` - The username to access the machine.
+* `security_groups` - List of security groups to be applied to the machine.
+* `network_id` - Network ID.
+Defaults to 'public', but some OpenStack implementations specify different network IDs, e.g. [Nectar](http://www.nectar.org.au/research-cloud]).
+* `tenant` - Tenant name.
+You only need to specify this if your OpenStack user has access to multiple tenants.

 These can be set like typical provider-specific configuration: